ZLoader virus removal guide

 Screenshot of a second pop-up on this page:

 Screenshot of the first pop-up on the same scam page (Google Chrome):

 Screenshot of the second pop-up on this scam page:

-Another malicious MS Excel document ("unpaidXinvoice.682560.xls") used to spread ZLoader malware:
+Examples of malicious Microsoft Excel documents designed to spread ZLoader malware: